This is a bit of a catchall category for work that doesn’t fit the other categories or is my photography of other peoples work.

 I was so glad to get to see Rachel Whitread’s ‘House’ before the local council carried out one of the worst acts of cultural vandalism in this country…and tore it down.
 Shame on them.

 I read about James Turrell in the early ’90’s and discovered that there was an Art Gallery in Mayfair showing one of his pieces.
 I had the place to myself and having entered the completely blacked-out space, I sat and watched as the wall opposite me started to emit a green fog.
 Without question, the most transcendental Art experience I’ve ever had.
 I recently went to to Houghton Hall in Norfolk with a couple of friends to see a major exhibition of his work.
-Unfortunately the same experience was less effective there and the ‘Skyspace’, which I had longed to see, was spoiled by an overcast day.
-It really requires an ‘active’ sky and the best time to see it, is when the sun starts to go down and internal lights start to gradually emerge creating a surreal experience unparalleled.
+Unfortunately the same experience was less effective there and the ‘Skyspace’, which I had longed to see, was not at it’s best, especially with two restless friends who just didn’t ‘get it’.
+The best time to see it, is when the sun starts to go down and internal lights start to gradually emerge creating a surreal experience unparalleled.
 I did take these two photographs but you can’t photograph an ‘active’ work like this.
 I think he’s a genius.
 If I had a bucket list, it would include a visit to The Rodon Crater, a Meteor crater in the Arizona Desert USA which he purchased and is turning into a vast Installation.

 In the interests of openness, I confess that the image of swirling colours was a complete accident.
 It happened when I was removing a roll of film in Canada.
 A happy accident.
 A one off.
 I could never re-create that.